Heading into warmer weather, you may be considering knitting or crocheting with cotton yarn.

 #1.
 Why is Cotton Yarn Popular?

 Cotton yarn is soft, breathable and so versatile for knitters!
-This natural plant based fiber one of the oldest known materials and remains a staple in the knitting industry today.
-Mass production began in the 1700 with the invention of the cotton gin.
+This natural plant-based fiber is one of the oldest known materials and remains a staple in the knitting industry today.
+Mass production began in the 1700s with the invention of the cotton gin.

 #2.
 What are cotton yarn properties?